Skip to content

 How to Get Help for GAD

 If you or someone you care about is struggling with anxiety related to GAD, the good news is that there are many effective treatment options that can help people reduce their symptoms and improve their overall quality of life.
-Often, anxiety disorders respond very well to therapy, so finding a counselor is a good first step to take.
+Often, anxiety disorders respond very well to therapy, so finding an anxiety therapist is a good first step to take.
 There are many ways to find a certified therapist, but an online therapist directory is a great place to start.

 Many people struggling with GAD may choose to seek help through online therapy.
 If you’re ready to begin online therapy, Talkspace is an excellent choice for those with insurance.
 There are many excellent online anxiety therapy platforms to choose from, with one of the most accessible options being BetterHelp.